 Why did I have to pay a co-pay at the time of my child’s appointment?

-Our Outpatient Care Centers are a department of the hospital, and many insurance plans will require a co-pay for each of the health care providers your child sees at the Outpatient Care Center.
-The physician’s office may also determine that additional testing is necessary.
+Many insurance plans will require a co-pay for each of the health care providers your child sees.
+Your child’s provider may also determine that additional testing is necessary.
 In this case, if these services are provided at one of the Johns Hopkins All Children’s Outpatient Care locations, you’ll be billed separately from the physician bill for these services.
 These services are billed to your insurance as an outpatient hospital service and may incur a deductible or coinsurance.

 How do I request an estimate for services?

 In order to provide you with the most accurate estimate possible, it is helpful for you to provide us with the applicable diagnosis and procedure codes, which should be available from your referring physician.
 Upon request, a written estimate will be provided.

 Requests for estimates are not binding, and are subject to increase or decrease based on the actual services provided, as each patient is unique and your child’s health care needs may vary depending on the complexity of his or her condition.
 Estimates are based on charges for hospital services and may not include physician fees unless requested.

 To request an estimate, including a self-pay estimate, please call our Estimate Unit at 727-767-7016.

 Learn more about additional resources for determining estimated costs of care.

 Below you’ll find definitions and further explanation of some common words or phrases you may encounter during the billing process.